Points classification: Days leading classification

 Six other riders were leading points classification in all three Grand Tours: Rudi Altig, Marino Basso, Francesco Moser, Thierry Marie, Alessandro Petacchi and André Greipel.

 Petacchi is the sole cyclist that did this in one season (2003).

-The rider with the most Grand Tour days at the top of the classification in a single calendar year is Laurent Jalabert - 35 in 1995.
+The rider with the most Grand Tour days at the top of the classification in a single calendar year is Mads Pedersen - 39 in 2025.